sargam28/Face-Recog/README.md

 ## Inputs taken by project
-The project evaluates on the following two criterias :
+The project evaluates on the following criterias :
 ### Basic Details
 Basic details like -
 * Age